aaronchu/heroku-review-envs/heroku-app-create/README.md

 ## Terminology

 You're working on a pull request in an repo that corresponds to a Heroku app in a pipeline.
-Let's call that the `Development App or Service`.
+Let's call that the `Development App`.
 It works with other apps either by calling them or being called by them.
-Those other apps are called `Related Apps or Services`.
+Those other apps are called `Related Apps`.

 This GitHub Action deploys both of those types of apps into your Heroku account.